-If you login to GT Metrix and change the test region to Dallas, the speed of the website will improve significantly.
-For example, in this case, 19 seconds reduced to barely 4 seconds.
+If you log in to GT Metrix and change the test region to Dallas, the speed of the website will improve significantly.
+For example, in this case, 19 seconds was reduced to barely 4 seconds.

-If we test from San Jose, California, the speed improved to 3.25 seconds.
+If we test from San Jose, California, the website speed improved to 3.25 seconds.

-That’s how LOCATION affects your site’s speed.
+That’s how LOCATION affects your website speed.
 Remember to always choose a hosting location that’s nearby your audiences.

-In another test, Bostjan Gartnar is based in Europe and he once complained about his site’s speed on GTMetrix is about 3.5 seconds.
+In another test, Bostjan Gartnar is based in Europe and he once complained that his website speed on GTMetrix is about 3.5 seconds.
 However, just like the above situation, GTMetrix’s default location is in Canada, and Bostjan audiences are not living in Canada.

 Let’s try Pingdom for this.
-Let’s conduct the test again for people in Sweden, the site’s speed is reduced to only around 600 milisecond
+Let’s conduct the test again for people in Sweden, the website speed is reduced to only around 600 milliseconds

-The lesson is to not trust the test site before considering location factor.
+The lesson is to not trust the test site before considering the location factor.

 What if your site serves Global audiences?
 Does it mean that your server has to be so fast that it can serve any people anywhere in the world in less than a few seconds?
 Not necessarily.
 You just need a CDN – Content Delivery System, which hosts your site’s content in many areas around the world.

 This is a complex technology and if you intend to Go Global, your tech team will definitely know how to deploy CDN for your server.
-One of our suggestion regarding CDN is that you can try with Cloudflare.
+One of our suggestions regarding CDN is that you can try with Cloudflare.

 B. What’s next?
 How to Improve Website Speed?
 Try these:

 1. Optimize your Code

 Even though the server is quite strong compared to some lines of codes, you still need to bear that in mind.
-Code Optimization is one of the most important things concerning improving a website’s speed.
+Code Optimization is one of the most important things concerning improving a website speed.
 However, powerful the server is, a website that runs ten thousand lines of code with hundreds of loops for any request will always be slower than a medium size server that only runs less than a thousand lines of code and some loops.